ujjwalks96/geodemographic-india-llm/README.md

 ### LLM-Augmented Geodemographic Classification of Demographic Dividend Potential in Indian Districts

 ![Main Figure](outputs/main_figure.png)
+The interactive choropleth (india_geodemographic_interactive.html) renders as a fully functional district-level exploration portal — open it in any browser to hover over all 707 districts and query cluster assignments, indicator values, and state breakdowns in real time.

-> **Can Large Language Models translate complex demographic cluster profiles into accurate, policy-ready narratives — and can we systematically measure the quality and bias of what they produce?**
+> **Can Large Language Models translate complex demographic cluster profiles into accurate, policy-ready narratives- and can we systematically measure the quality and bias of what they produce?**

 ---